aptech/docs/docs/CR-vech.rst

 -------

 As you can see from the example below, :func:`vech` will not check to see if *x* is symmetric.
-It just packs the lower trangular portion of the matrix into a column vector in row-wise order.
+It just packs the lower triangular portion of the matrix into a column vector in row-wise order.

 .. seealso:: Functions :func:`xpnd`